Fatal cerebral arterial gas embolism after endoscopic retrograde cholangiopancreatography | Canada Hyperbarics Skip to main content

 Canadian Relevance

-Arterial gas embolism is a condition recognized by Health Canada for hyperbaric oxygen therapy.
+Arterial gas embolism is a condition recognised by Health Canada for hyperbaric oxygen therapy.

 Study Limitations